-The breakdown of the Company's employees by business segment and geographical area, including the percentage of part-time employees, is available in " - 6.1.17 ESG data board".
+The breakdown of the Company's employees by business segment and geographical areas, including the percentage of part-time employees, is available in "- 1.2.17 ESG Data Board".

-People GRI SASB SDGs Others 401 Employment 404 Training and E ducation 4, 5, 8, 12 Highest governance body(ies) involved Executive Committ ee Related corporate policies Human Resources Airbus Compar ny Policy Key metrics (More in " - 6.1.17 ESG data board") 2021 2022 Total number of employees (1) 126,495 134,267 Breakdowns available e in the ESG d ata board Number of Classroom Training (2) Number of Digital Training (2) Total training hours (2) Average training hours per employee (2) 78,984 967,495 1,164,243 10.8 116,363 1,645,816 1,786,274 15 Average training hours per employee (2) 10.8 15 (1) The Company's headcount reporting includes all consolidated companies worldwide.
+People GRI SASB SDGs Others 401 Employment 404 Training and Education 4, 5, 8, 12 Highest governance body(ies) involved Executive Committee 9 Related corporate policies Human Resources A irbus Company Policy Key metrics (More in "- 1.2.17 ESG Data Board") 2021 2022 Total number of employees (1) 126,495 134,267 Number of Classroom Training (2) 78,984 116,363 Number of Digital Training (2) 967,495 1,645,816 Breakdown applies to Total Number of Employees Total training hours (2) 1,164,243 1,786,274 Number of Employees Average training hours per employee (2) 10.8 15

+(1) The Company's headcount reporting includes all consolidated companies worldwide.
 Figures are based on the active workforce, i.e. the number of permanent and short-term employees, irrespective of their individual working times, and having worked in the last 30 days.
 The headcount is calculated according to the consolidation quota of the respective companies.
 The scope for HR structure reporting covers 100% of the Company's total active workforce from consolidated companies.

-(2) Reporting period: from 1 Oct to 30 Sep.
-Additional resources Code of Conduct.
-Airbus Global W t Airbus
+(2) Reporting period: from 1 Oct. to 30 Sep.